 17.4.4.1 Service Description

 To meet Benchmark C, the customer must maintain competitive integrated employment for 90 cumulative calendar days, starting the first day worked on the job, with the customer working in a job achieving one of the six-digit SOCs listed within the employment goals, 100 percent of the non-negotiable employment conditions, and 50 percent or more of the negotiable employment conditions identified on the VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B and Status Report.

+Exception: When a customer accepts a new position with the employer or obtains employment with a new employer, the customer must work at least 30 days in the new position before the achievement of Benchmark C.

 The job placement specialist must have at least two contacts with the customer between the 45th and 90th day of employment and monitor the customer's job placement to ensure the customer: